 Mistake #1.
 Not isolating properly

-When lash extensions aren’t isolated, the lashes will clump and stick together.
+The lashes tend to clump and stick together if the eyelash extensions are not isolated.
 This causes severe long-term damage to the natural lash.
+Isolation allows for the natural shedding process to take place.
+Each one of the natural lashes is in different stages of growth.
 Natural lashes are all in different stages of growth.
-While one natural lash is trying to grow, one might need to fall out.
+While one is trying to grow, one might need to fall out.

 Do you find isolation hard?
 We have tips for you

 Work in layers: Our natural lashes are composed- of 2-3 vertical layers (up to 5 layers for someone with lots of hair).
-If you find it difficult to isolate lashes horizontally, doing it vertically can be helpful.
-You can do this by separating one layer of lashes at a time with the help of taping.
+If you find it difficult to isolate, try separating one layer of lashes at a time with the help of taping.

-Use a correct isolation tweezer: You need to make endless motions of delicate grip/un-grip during the lash isolation.
-It can tire your hand easily and for that isolation tweezers should be lightweight and shouldn’t have too much tension on the grip.
-We recommend using SS-SA.
+Use a correct isolation tweezer: You need to make endless motions of delicate grip/un-grip during the isolation procedure.
+It can tire your hand easily and in order to avoid it, we recommend you to use the SS-SA tweezer which is lightweight and doesn’t have too much tension on the grip.

-First, if lash extensions are attached on the skin, the lash extension glue can block the hair follicles on the lash line, which can cause infection and permanent damage in lash growth.
+First, if the lash extension is attached to the skin, the glue can block the hair follicles on the lash line, which can cause infection and permanent damage to lash growth.
 This can lead to lash loss and bald spots in the lash line.

-Not only that, when you stick eyelash extensions to the skin instead of the natural eyelashes, you risk creating an allergic reaction to lash extension glue.
+Not only that, when you stick eyelash extensions to the skin, you risk creating an allergic reaction to lash extension glue.
 This may cause redness, itching, puffiness, and blurred vision for your client.
-Not only is this application completely incorrect, it is also unsafe and dangerous.
+Not only is this application completely incorrect, but it is also unsafe and dangerous.